‘BB19’: Kevin Schlehuber’s Wife, Deborah, Speaks Out About Jason Dent’s Rape Joke—And She’s Not Laughing

 Deborah Schlehuber also denounced the apology posted by Jason Dent’s family and the claim that the rodeo clown’s comments were taken out of context.
 Deborah told TMZ that it would never cross Kevin’s mind to say such horrible comments about someone else’s family.

-Kevin and Deborah Schlehuber have been married to Kevin for 31 years and they have seven children, six of them daughters.
+Kevin and Deborah Schlehuber have been married for 31 years and they have seven children, six of them daughters.
 Kevin’s wife works as a neonatal nurse in Boston, while Kevin is a stay-at-home dad.
 Deborah told TMZ the Schlehubers are a nice, hardworking family and that she is shocked by how this season’s Big Brother has turned out for her husband.

 Kevin Schlehuber’s family has been managing his Twitter account while he is in the Big Brother house, and it’s clear they also have a bone to pick with another houseguest, Alex Ow.
 The Schlehubers have noted how Alex has trash talked Kevin throughout this season of Big Brother.
 Earlier this week, Alex threw away the leftover slop so Kevin would go hungry.
 Kevin Schlehuber’s family posted this comment to their Twitter followers: